 A pioneer of London’s health-conscious brunch scene, Melbourne-inspired Farm Girl now has three branches across the city, enabling Londoners to get their rose latte fix across Notting Hill, Chelsea and Soho.
 While breakfast remains the star of the show here (think buckwheat pancakes, sweet potato toast and fancy porridge), their Chelsea restaurant also offers an Antipodean dinner menu, which can be enjoyed alongside superfood cocktails and organic wine.

 TRY: The acai bowls are renowned for a reason.
 Eaten for breakfast with an added dollop of almond butter, you’ll be full for hours.

-Antipodean cuisine is having a moment, and Darcie & May Green is one of the latest to jump aboard the trend… Literally.
-The restaurant is actually in a barge designed by none other than pop artist Peter Blake, providing a quirky riverside foodie spot day and night – the Aussie-inspired brunch is one of the tastiest in town, and the Jackfruit curry packs quite the punch.
-Absolutely delicious – just stay away from the duck fat fries. daisygreenfood.com
+Antipodean cuisine is having a moment, and Darcie & May Green is one of the latest to jump aboard the trend…literally.
+The restaurant is actually in a barge designed by none other than pop artist Peter Blake, providing a quirky riverside foodie spot day and night – the Aussie-inspired brunch is one of the tastiest in town, and the fire roasted aubergine packs quite the punch.
+Absolutely delicious – just stay away from the duck fat fries.